 I walk outside and I take a deep breath.
 There is first the deep green cedar smell, wet and dense.
 The smell of the woods, leaves and pine needles on the ground for that rich deep note, then the bright smell of cedarwood baking in the sun.
 My woods, my trees, my home on the side of a mountain.
 I tell people it smells like vacation to me.
 It smells like the trips to the Grand Canyon as a child, or the lodge at Yellowstone.
 Tents and campfires.
 It’s a different wood smell than where I grew up in Arkansas, where it was hot and humid.

-I look at our house, barely visible in the trees on the side of the mountain as we drive by on our way to the mailbox.
-Yes, we pick our mail up from our post office box on the side of the road.
-If there is a package a key is left in our box.
-We open one of the four big metal postal boxes in the cluster to retrieve our parcels.
+I look at my house, barely visible in the trees on the side of the mountain as we drive by on our way to the mailbox.
+Yes, I pick our mail up from my post office box on the side of the road.
+If there is a package a key is left in my box.
+I open one of the four big metal postal boxes in the cluster to retrieve our parcels.
 Sometimes I have several keys for several boxes.
 I order a lot of stuff online.

 It’s like living in a postcard.